RayyanX95/converto/README.md

 **Converto** is an **React** web application built using ` ReactJS ` . **Converto** is an application that aims to convert from a unit to another such as from foot to inch and vice versa.
 This app has the most common units such length units, time units, ...etc. click on [Converto](https://rayyan995.github.io/converter/#/) to try the app and see it live.

 ## Visuals
+click on [Converto](https://rayyan995.github.io/converter/#/) to try the app and see it live.

 ## Requirements